-Was Sen. Chuck Schumer (D-New York) once a client of the notorious “Hollywood Madam,” Heidi Fleiss, who ran a prostitution ring in Los Angeles catering to the rich and powerful during the early 1990s?
+Was Sen. Chuck Schumer, D-N.Y., once a client of the notorious "Hollywood Madam," Heidi Fleiss, who ran a prostitution ring in Los Angeles catering to the rich and powerful during the early 1990s?

-Readers started posing that question to us in January 2019, in the midst of a resurgence of the then-year-old rumor on social media.
-Judging from the Facebook and Twitter posts we were alerted to, one might easily suppose the answer was settled fact:
+Readers started posing that question to Snopes in January 2019, in the midst of a resurgence of the then-year-old rumor on social media.
+Judging from the Facebook and Twitter posts we were alerted to, one might easily suppose the answer was settled fact.

 In 1995, a prostitute who worked for Fleiss named two of her clients, actor Charlie Sheen (which Sheen himself confirmed) and former Denver Nuggets owner Sidney Shlenker (who also admitted in court to being a client of Fleiss).
 Various other famous names have come up in supposed "scoops" published by less-than-reliable sources, but to date the roster of confirmed Fleiss clients remains minuscule.